jsonnull/electron-trpc/README.md

 - Expose APIs from Electron's main process to one or more render processes.
 - Build fully type-safe IPC.
 - Secure alternative to opening servers on localhost.
-- _Subscription support coming soon_.
+- Full support for queries, mutations, and subscriptions.

 ## Installation